Retro (film): Home media

 The film's digital streaming rights were acquired by Netflix for ₹80 crore.
 The film began streaming on Netflix from 30 May 2025 in Tamil and dubbed versions of Hindi, Telugu, Kannada and Malayalam languages.

-In June 2025, Karthik announced plans to expand Retro into a 4–5 episode limited series for a streaming service, with new scenes and deeper content.
+In June 2025, Karthik announced plans to expand Retro into a 4–5 episode limited series intended for a streaming service, with new scenes and deeper content, adding that he had unsuccessfully pitched this idea to Netflix before.

 Reception

 Box office

 In India, Retro was released alongside HIT: The Third Case, Raid 2 and Tourist Family.
 Retro grossed ₹46 crore worldwide on its opening day.
 The film grossed ₹17 crore in Tamil Nadu, becoming the highest first-day gross for Suriya at the state, surpassing his previous film Kanguva (2024).
 The film had also the biggest opening for a Tamil film in 2025 in other states, surpassing Good Bad Ugly.

 Retro debuted in third place at the worldwide box office in its opening weekend.
 It grossed over ₹78 crore worldwide in its four days opening weekend, surpassing Madha Gaja Raja.
 In its first week, Retro grossed over ₹100 crore worldwide, becoming Suriya's fourth film to do so.
 The same day, the film entered into profit zone.
 The film's commercial success led the team to donate ₹10 crore from the profit to the educational NGO Agaram Foundation.

 The film collected ₹150 crore in its second week and grossed over ₹200 crore by third week.

-The film concluded its theatrical run with worldwide gross estimated to be between ₹110–250 crore.
+The film concluded its theatrical run with worldwide gross estimated to be between ₹80–250 crore.
 It became Suriya's highest-grossing film in his career.